harveywargo2/SOC-Puppet/docs/Threat-Detection/DetectCon.md

 ##### Investigation Effort
   - The expected amount of work or effort on the Responder/Analyst to validate the detection represents an actual attack pattern
   - This may be improved with enrichment to the detection
-##### Precision
+##### Accuracy-To-Noise Ratio
-  - How precise is the detection does it match the Attack Pattern and nothing else
+  - How accurate is the detection does it match the Attack Pattern and nothing else
+  - What is the expected Noise ratio
-##### Noise
+##### In The Wild
-- How much noise will come from detection
+- - How common is this pattern reported in the wil
 ##### Volume
-- Expected or measured volume per period of reporting
+- - Expected or measured volume per period of reporting
 ##### Confidence
 - Confident are you in your ratings of Urgency/Load/Precision/Noise/Volume
 - May be